12 tips for tackling your first media interview

 We always tell our clients to prep this way, because then you can prepare with information about your business that is going to be most relevant for the journalist.

-The best tip (and we can't emphasise this enough) is if you’re being interviewed for a regular slot then read the previous articles.
+The best tip is if you’re being interviewed for a regular slot -then read the previous articles.
 You'll get a good indication of the questions you’re likely to get asked.

 3. Research the journalist